khoj-ai/flare/src/content/posts/evaluate-khoj-quality.md

 You can fork our [eval script](https://github.com/khoj-ai/khoj/blob/master/tests/evals/eval.py) & [workflow](https://github.com/khoj-ai/khoj/blob/master/.github/workflows/run_evals.yml) to adapt it as an automated eval harness for your agents.

 #### Footnotes
-[^1]: This uncertainty motivated us to build this automated evaluation harness to track and catch any drops in quality across time.
+[^1]: The uncertainty motivated us to build this automated evaluation harness to track and catch any drops in quality across time.
-[^2]: While effective, FRAMES has limitations in its range (25% to 66%), which somewhat constrains testing of agent retrieval and reasoning capabilities.
+[^2]: While FRAMES has good quality questions, it has a somewhat limited score range (26% to 66% for flash) for testing the models retrieval capabilities as an agent.
-[^3]: The high performance on SimpleQA suggests either remarkable effectiveness of Khoj's approach or potential brittleness in the benchmark itself.
-Or maybe our eval script is broken?
+[^3]: The performance jump on SimpleQA suggests either remarkable effectiveness of Khoj's approach or potential brittleness in the benchmark itself.
+Or maybe our eval is broken?
 [^4]: We expect dangerous behaviors and capabilities to appear in AI agents before LLMs.
 Building systems to detect and isolate these at the AI agent layer is important.
-But a topic for a separate post.
+That topic needs a separate post.
+You can read [this](https://www.lesswrong.com/posts/ZoFxTqWRBkyanonyb/current-safety-training-techniques-do-not-fully-transfer-to#Discussion) post until then.
 [^5]: Similar quality improvements were seen in our internal evaluations of 4o-mini on a 100 random question subset of both the benchmarks.
-[^6]: We verified that gemini-1.5-flash in general mode on our eval get the same baseline score as gemini-1.5-flash on the FRAMES [paper](https://arxiv.org/abs/2409.12941) of 26.3%.
+[^6]: We verified that gemini-1.5-flash-002 in general mode on our eval get similar baseline score as gemini-1.5-flash-001 on the FRAMES [paper](https://arxiv.org/abs/2409.12941) of 26.3%.
 [^7]: For the scope of this post, we define helpfulness as the ability to accurately and truthfully answer a query.